This page describes how to create a Dataflow project and run an example pipeline from within Eclipse.

 Configure execution options

-You should now see the Set Default Cloud Dataflow Run Options dialog.
+You should now see the Set Default Dataflow Run Options dialog.

 - Select Add a new account... in the Account drop-down menu.

-- Select a Cloud Storage Staging Location or create a new staging location.
-To create a new staging location:
+- Select a Cloud Storage staging location or create a staging location.
+To create a staging location:

-- Enter a unique name for a Cloud Storage bucket for Cloud Storage Staging Location.
+- Enter a unique name for Cloud Storage staging location.
+Location name must include the bucket name and a folder.
+Objects are created in your Cloud Storage bucket inside the specified folder.
 Do not include sensitive information in the bucket name because the bucket namespace is global and publicly visible.

 - Bucket names must contain only lowercase letters, numbers, dashes (